What are Inmate Records in Maine?

-Inmate records consist of all information relating to an inmate housed in any correctional facility within the State of Maine.
-This includes official records of offenders housed in county jails, state prisons, and other correctional institutions.
-Inmate records provide the public with the opportunity to look into the status of an inmate within the corrections system.
-Information often contained in the inmate’s record includes their names, age, date of birth, charges, sentencing, facility in which they are located, race, height, and sometimes a photograph.
+Inmate records are documents that detail information relating to an inmate housed in any correctional facility in Maine, including county jails and state prisons.
+Per the Maine Freedom of Information Act, Inmate records provide the public with the opportunity to look into the status of an inmate within the corrections system.
+Information often contained in the inmate's record includes their names, age, date of birth, charges, sentencing, facility in which they are located, race, height, and sometimes a photograph.

 Maine Department of Corrections